Tips and tricks for formatting in reports

-In Power BI Desktop, you can apply design changes to your entire report, such as using corporate colors, changing icon sets, or applying new default visual formatting.
+In Power BI Desktop, you can apply design changes to your entire report.
+With themes you can use corporate colors, change icon sets, or apply new default visual formatting.
 When you apply a report theme, all visuals in your report use the colors and formatting from your selected theme.
-To learn more, see Use report themes
+To learn more, see Use report themes.

-Here, the Innovate theme has been applied to the report.
+Here, the Innovate theme is applied to the report.